 Seven-game defeats in the 1967, 1975, and 1986 World Series only seemed to stoke the passion of Red Sox fans.
 When the 2004 Red Sox staged the greatest comebacks in sports history by overcoming a 0-3 win-deficit to defeat the New York Yankees and then sweep the Cardinals in the World Series, Red Sox Nation was in full-flower.

 World Series wins in 2007 and the improbable 2013 World Championship reminded us that Boston baseball dominates the first two decades of every century!

-The 2018 Red Sox made history by winning 108 games over the regular season, eclipsing the old team record of 105 wins set by the 1912 Boston Red Sox.
+That 2018 Red Sox club made history by winning 108 games over the regular season, eclipsing the old team record of 105 wins set by the 1912 Boston Red Sox.
 And with 11 victories in the playoffs their win total of 119 is second best in MLB history, trailing only the 2001 Seattle Mariners with 120 wins.

 The Boston Red Sox have a glorious history and they intend to make 2024 another memorable season!